adhess/simple_django_gis_app/README.md

 Provider ----- ServiceArea ----- Coordinate
 ```

-A Provider have multiple ServiceArea.
+A Provider has multiple ServiceArea.

 Each ServiceArea has multiple Coordinates to make the Polygon.